wr0ngway/pytivo-video-manager/README.txt

    Spelling and case are significant - the name must match exactly.
-The default values are those values given above metaspace = name name determines that there should be a blank line in the display AFTER the indicated metadata items.
-The default is an empty list so there will be no blank lines
+The default values are those values given above metaspace = name name metaspaceafter = name name metaspacebefore = name name determines that there should be a blank line in the display before or after the indicated metadata items.
+The default is an empty list so there will be no blank lines.  metaspace and metaspaceafter are synonyms

 infolabelpercent=30
    specifies the width, in percentage of the label field on the info screen.
 Default is 30, but I have found that